Instructions for applying for the Readiness Package grant

 (ii) must have experience advising or organizing support relevant to accreditation or capacity building to institutions, organizations or other entities in developing countries at the national, sub-national or local level to receive climate finance for adaptation projects and programmes

-(iii) must have experience implementing a concrete Adaptation Fund project or programme and have submitted at least one project performance report (PPR), hence demonstrating commitment to adhere to the fund’s fiduciary standards, operational policies and guidelines
+(iii) must have experience implementing a concrete Adaptation Fund project or programme and have submitted at least one project performance report (PPR), hence demonstrating commitment to adhere to the Fund’s fiduciary standards, operational policies and guidelines

 Record of request for support on behalf of the government